 I know I could have done it faster with the right knowledge

-The next one in the series, Prophecy, will be faster because I know what I’m doing now.
-But I’m still very close to what it feels like to write the first novel and I want to share what I have learned along the way to save you time and heartache on your journey.
+It’s still hard and I’m still close to what it feels like to write the first novel and I want to share what I have learned along the way to save you time and heartache on your journey.
 I have a lot of tips from the process!

 We want to help you write your novel

 Roz Morris has written 11 novels, 8 of which are bestsellers under other names as she is a ghostwriter.
-Roz also recently released her first novel under her own name, My Memories of a Future Life, a literary fiction novel that is both strange and brilliant.
-Roz is also a freelance editor and helps authors with writing and publishing advice at NailYourNovel.com.
+Roz also has several books under her own name, My Memories of a Future Life and LifeForm 3 as well as a series of books for writers.
+Roz is a freelance editor and helps authors with writing and publishing advice at NailYourNovel.com.
 She is a pro who makes her living writing novels.

 Together we have produced a multi-media mini course on How to write a novel.

 Roz brings years of writing experience to the mix as well as her love of the craft and the backbone of her book for writers, Nail Your Novel.
 I bring the fresh perspective of a brand new novelist who is selling pretty well but still has all the recent memories of lessons learned.
 Roz is the experienced teacher and I’m just one step ahead of you in the class.

 “Thank-you for providing these webinars.
 I have thoroughly enjoyed them all and feel much clearer now about moving forward with a novel.
 I have struggled a lot over the past couple of years, but you have cleared some of the cobwebs from my head with your information and personal accounts.”
 Cheryl Schenk

 The mini-course was recorded in 3 webinar sessions, so there are 3 parts to the series.
 The sessions were structured as follows.

 Session 1: From idea to first draft (Roz Morris)